A dive knife is a tool that no diver should be without. Even if you only go a few times a year it is still a dive accessory you should have.

 These features are pretty much standard on all dive knives these days.
 You have your choice of a sharp tip, for spear fishermen or what I prefer, the blunt tip.
 Which is far more useful for the average diver.

 It comes with a sheath with included straps so you can keep it anywhere on you plus it has a quick release button so you can access the knife quickly while keeping it secure so you don’t lose it.
-I don’t think you can go wrong with this knife, highly recommended.
+I think this is the best titanium dive knife, highly recommended.

 How To Choose a Dive Knife